 History is a story moving toward a conclusion

 This is the basic Judeo-Christian view.
 Like all great stories, history has a beginning, a middle, and an end.
 It has a climax (the cross and resurrection) and is being drawn toward a particular conclusion (the return of Christ) by an author-Creator.
 There is a protagonist (Jesus) and an antagonist (Satan) and, of course, many characters.
 God is directing the whole thing, like an author who is telling a tale of great suspense with characters who can actually change stuff.
 Free will is not an illusion but it is a genuine gift of God to his creatures, but God is so huge, intelligent, and powerful, that He is able to shape the final outcome according to His purposes while incorporating our authentically free decisions into His plans.
 So that’s why we love books and movies and stories so much–we were created to love them by the supreme author Himself.
 He loves stories too, and He put us right in the middle of one.

 One further note about Einstein’s view

-Because of his belief in determinism, Einstein asserted that God could not be a personal being.
-Einstein believed in a supreme but impersonal intelligence behind the universe but not in a personal, loving God.
+Because of his belief in determinism, Einstein asserted that God must not be a personal being.
+Einstein believed in a supreme being he called “God,” but considered Him to be an impersonal intelligence behind the universe.
 Though he was Jewish, he rejected the Jewish and Christian belief in a God who cares about and is involved in the affairs of mankind.
-He thought that if all events were determined (and he was convinced they must be), then God would have to be cruel to have determined so much suffering and evil for the world we live in.
+He thought that if all events were determined (and he was convinced on a scientific basis that they must be), then God would have to be cruel to have determined so much suffering and evil for the world we live in.
 You might say, spiritual warfare along with quantum physics were contrary to Einstein’s concept of the universe.